Football Manager 2020 Wonderkids: All the best Midfielders (DM, MC, AMC) to buy – Traore, Szoboszlai & More

 Wage: £4,100 a week

-Just like their Formula 1 program, the Red Bull owned clubs scout out and nurture some of the best talent in the world.
+Just like their Formula 1 program, the Red Bull owned clubs scout out and nurture some of the best talents in the world.
 The Hungarian national team is one that hasn’t seen a resurgence since it’s golden era in the 1950s, but Dominik Szoboszlai is a superb talent aged just 18.

 Szoboszlai has already been capped 4 times by Hungary and has made an impressive start to his new life in Austria, scoring twice and assisting three times already this season.
 Although he’s played more often than not on the left wing, Szoboszlai’s natural position in FM is central midfield, thanks to his excellent passing and physical stats.